thinktandem/csv-to-vuepress-md/README.md

 1. What delimiter do you want to use (defaults to ,)
 2. Do you want to process textile formatted body field text (defaults to FALSE)

-If you do process textile text, it will convert it to HTML first then to markdown.

 ### YAML Frontmatter

 All columns that are not title, url, & body will be generated as [YAML Frontmatter](https://vuepress.vuejs.org/guide/frontmatter.html#predefined-variables).

 ### Content

+Most HTML is converted to Markdown & Markdown Extra via [Markdownify](https://github.com/Elephant418/Markdownify).

 Textile text (if chosen) is converted to HTML via [PHP-Textile](https://github.com/textile/php-textile).

-Most HTML is converted to Markdown & Markdown Extra via [Markdownify](https://github.com/Elephant418/Markdownify).

 ### Output